titipata/arxivpy/README.md

                          wait_time=5.0, sort_by='lastUpdatedDate') # grab 200 articles
 ```

+Input `search_query` can be list of [categories](https://github.com/titipata/arxivpy/wiki)
-This will give list of dictionary parsed from arXiv XML file.
+or string of arXiv formatted query.
+Output is a list of dictionary parsed from arXiv XML file.

 ### Queries